Jump to content

 Open it with a text editor (such as Notepad) and configure the following variables:

-The RestorePoint utility relies on the initial "first-run" snapshot to execute a rollback.
+The RestorePoint utility relies on the initial first-run snapshot to execute a rollback.
 If this snapshot is detected, the utility will revert the system to its original pre-installation state.
-However, if the snapshot is missing, the process will automatically terminate to prevent system instability.
+If the snapshot is missing, the process will automatically terminate to prevent system instability.

 Without a valid snapshot, a clean rollback cannot be performed.
 In this scenario, you must manually resolve the conflict, restore from a full system backup, or initiate a fresh installation.
 Note that while the recovery process leaves $WinIDSRoot and $TempDir untouched, performing a new installation will permanently delete all data within the $WinIDSRoot directory.